ultimate271/notes/martin/storm02Jaime01.md

 do not know the river.
 Tarth is an island.
 I learned to manage oars and sail before I ever sat a horse."

+## Cleos spots dead prostitutes, so they stop to bury them

+### Cleos sees smoke, where they find a tree full of dead women
 Ser Cleos sat up and rubbed at his eyes.
 "Gods, my arms are sore.
 I hope the wind lasts."
 He sniffed at it.
 "I smell rain."